 Delivery of the Group's technology projects may be delayed and may not be completed according to budget, which could negatively impact the Group's results.
-Delays and additional costs could be caused by amongst other factors: insufficient or inadequate definitions of the production and technology concept, contracting risk with partners and suppliers, delays in construction, supply chain delays and cost inflation, inadequate resources to deliver large projects or insufficient financing of technology customers.
+Delays and additional costs could be caused by, amongst other factors, insufficient or inadequate definitions of the production and technology concept, contracting risk with single partners, customers or suppliers, delays in construction, supply chain delays and cost inflation, inadequate resources to deliver large projects or insufficient financing of technology customers.